Easy Main Dish Recipes for Busy Weeknights

 - 1 teaspoon mustard can stay!

-- Instead of 1 1/2 teaspoons worcestershire sauce replace with 1 1/2 teaspoons minced garlic/onions
+- Instead of 1 1/2 teaspoons worcestershire sauce, replace with 1 1/2 teaspoons minced garlic/onions (or try this worcestershire that is good!)

-- Instead of 1 12-ounce tube of buttermilk biscuits replace with your favorite homemade biscuit recipe mixed up (to avoid trans fats and vegetable oils!)
-Here’s my homemade biscuit recipe.
+- Instead of 1 12-ounce tube of buttermilk biscuits, replace with your favorite homemade biscuit recipe mixed up (to avoid trans fats and seed oils.)
+Here’s my homemade biscuit recipe!

 Instructions